 Overview

-Down Syndrome results in a reduction in brain growth and development.
+Down Syndrome is typically associated with differences in brain growth and development.

 Children’s development is affected by low muscle tone, poor motor coordination, and slower processing of information, resulting in delay in acquiring skills.
 Attention span is often short, and poor auditory memory contributes to language delay.